latex3/unicode-math/README.markdown

  - [STIX][SM] (STI Pub), and
  - [XITS Math][XM] (Khaled Hosny).

-With the exception of Cambria Math, which is proprietry, and Latin Modern Math, which is released under the free [GUST Font License][GFL], the fonts above are all freely available and released under the [Open Font Licence][OFL].
+With the exception of Cambria Math, which is proprietry, the fonts above are all freely available and released under open source licences (the [GUST Font License][GFL] and [Open Font Licence][OFL]).

 I'm always looking for new fonts to test with, so please let me know of any new releases.